joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 15. You should now be logged in to the server successfully.
 16. Now it's time to join the server to the domain (make sure that DNS is configured for AD Domain Services on the Virtual Network, see the last step in the AD Domain Services section, or you won't be able to domain join anything).
-17. In Server Managed click on Local Server
+17. In Server Managed, click on Local Server
 18. Select WORKGROUP
 19. Click Change…
 20. Select Domain
-21. Type in the DNS name of your domain, in my demo it is: luke.geek.nz
+21. Please type in the DNS name of your domain; in my demo, it is: luke.geek.nz
-22. Type in the username and password of the account we created earlier and click Ok
+22. Type in the username and password of the account we created earlier and clicked Ok

 ![](/uploads/jointodomain.png)

 23. Once you see, Welcome to the domain, click Ok a few times to restart the server.
-24. Once the server has been restarted, you can now close your bastion window and reconnect using your Azure AD credentials (in my case avdjoin) that is a member of the ADDC Administrators group.
+24. Once the server has been restarted, you can now close your bastion window and reconnect using your Azure AD credentials (in my case, avdjoin), a member of the ADDC Administrators group.

 ![](/uploads/azurebastionconnect2.png)